Examining possible doubly topped baryon configurations: Introduction

 \section{Introduction}

 As the most massive particle in the Standard Model (SM), the top quark plays a central role in modern high-energy physics.
 Since its first experimental identification in the mid-1990s \cite{CDF:1995wbb,D0:1995jca}, it has stood out not only for its unusually large mass scale but also for the distinctive way it interacts within the strong and electroweak sectors.
 These characteristics make it a key probe for exploring the fundamental behavior of matter at the highest energies.
 The importance of the top quark extends far beyond its role as a stringent probe of the SM.
 Its properties also open a direct window onto potential physics beyond the SM.
-Among all quarks, the top quark is particularly remarkable for its extremely rapid decay, on the order of $ 10^{-25}$ s, which is much shorter than the timescale required for hadronization (about $ 10^{-23}$ s) \cite{Bigi:1986jk,Bernreuther:2008ju}.
-Because of this, it has long been argued, and often emphasized in standard particle physics references, that conventional bound states such as mesons or baryons with a top quark should not be able to form.
+Among all quarks, the top quark is particularly remarkable for its extremely rapid decay, on the order of $ 10^{-25}$ s \cite{Bigi:1986jk,Bernreuther:2008ju}.
+Indeed, the top quark is characterized by a relatively large decay width, $\Gamma_t \simeq 1.4$ GeV, and therefore systems containing top quarks are naturally expected to possess sizable widths due to the large width of their constituent top quarks.
 This unusual combination of an exceptionally large mass and a vanishingly short lifetime has positioned the top quark at the center of both SM and BSM investigations for many years \cite{Schrempp:1996fb,Bhat:1998cd,Cvetic:1997eb,Atwood:2000tu,Plehn:2011tg,Chakraborty:2003iw,Merkel:2004td,Wagner:2005jh,Quadt:2006dqn,Kats:2009bv,Galtieri:2011yd,Palle:2012mr,Schilling:2012dx,Hagiwara:2016rdv}.

 New measurements have challenged the long-held view that the top quark cannot participate in a bound state formation.
 Notably, the CMS and ATLAS experiments at the LHC have observed an unexpected enhancement in the vicinity of the production threshold, compatible with the appearance of a pseudoscalar, quasi-bound toponium like configuration \cite{CMS:2025kzt,ATLAS:2025mvr}.
 One of the distinguishing quantum features of $t\bar{t}$ produced near threshold is its pronounced spin correlation.
 This behavior, observable even at very high energies, may signal the presence of near-bound dynamics or reflect substantial quantum entanglement within the system.
 Although the entanglement of the pair cannot be measured directly, it can still leave observable imprints on the system’s behavior near threshold, an effect made especially relevant by the extremely short lifetimes of the top and antitop quarks.
 The recent experimental excess, established through decay channel analyses with a significance surpassing $5\sigma$ \cite{CMS:2025kzt}, quickly sparked extensive theoretical activity across the community \cite{Fuks:2025toq,Matsuoka:2025jgm,Sjostrand:2025qez,Fuks:2025wtq,Goncalves:2025hyx,Zhu:2025ezg,Zhang:2025fdp,Lopez:2025kog,Thompson:2025cgp,Zhang:2025xxd,Shao:2025dzw,Bai:2025buy,Ellis:2025nkm,LeYaouanc:2025mpk,Xiong:2025iwg,Fu:2025yft,Fu:2025zxb,Fuks:2025sxu,Afik:2025ejh,Luo:2025psq}.
 An important point is that many earlier studies had already proposed the possibility of a toponium state and explored its expected characteristics \cite{Fadin:1987wz,Kuhn:1987ty,Barger:1987xg,Strassler:1990nw,Fadin:1990wx,Fadin:1994pj,Hoang:2000yr,Hagiwara:2008df,Penin:2005eu,Sumino:2010bv,Kiyo:2008bv,Beneke:2015kwa,Kawabata:2016aya,Reuter:2018rbq,Fuks:2021xje,Aguilar-Saavedra:2024mnm,Jiang:2024fyw,Jafari:2025rmm,Francener:2025tor,dEnterria:2025ecx,Garzelli:2024uhe,Wang:2024hzd,Fuks:2024yjj}.